TheMaster-2/EthicalHackingWriteUps/index.md

-I wnet back to port 80 and see what bolt is...
+I went back to port 80 tp see what bolt is...

-After Googling, it seems to be a CMS, I also find an exploit for a local file inclusion https://www.exploit-db.com/exploits/48411
+After Googling, it seems to be a CMS, I also find an exploit for a local file inclusion

+https://www.exploit-db.com/exploits/48411